Lenz-K/arm64-kvm-hello-world/README.md

 # About

-All code is compiled and tested on an ARMv8-A processor running Ubuntu 21.04 using GNU Make 4.3.
+All code is compiled and tested on a Cortex-A72 (ARMv8-A) processor running Ubuntu 21.04 using GNU Make 4.3.

 # Contents